 How many Pomodoros should you finish per day?

 As many as you can.
-I myself, don’t count and don’t use the numbers as an indicator of my productivity, but if you love numbers, basically eight is the minimum (around four hours of work in total without breaks) and the maximum can go up to 15 and 18 (There is a life out there, so I don’t recommend it!)
+Personally, I don’t count and don’t use the numbers as an indicator of my productivity, but if you’re into numbers, eight is the minimum, and the maximum can go up to 16 (There is a life out there, so I don’t recommend it!)

 Why is it efficient?